-Sirius Petroleum is an independent oil development company whose shares are quoted on the AIM of the London Stock Exchange.
+Sirius Petroleum is an investing company whose shares are quoted on the AIM Market of the London Stock Exchange.
 The Company is currently considering a number of opportunities in the oil and gas sector with particular focus in Nigeria.
-Sirius has an agreement in place with Taglient Oil Nigeria Limited, a Nigerian private company owned and managed by Nigerian nationals who have considerable knowledge and contacts within the Nigerian Oil industry.

 Jack Pryde, (Non-Executive Chairman) - is a chartered certified accountant and has held various senior management positions in the investment banking industry.
 He is a former director and head of corporate finance at Henry Ansbacher & Co. and a former vice-president of corporate finance at Canaccord Capital.
 He left Jefferies International as director of equity capital markets in May 2010.
 He has extensive experience of advising companies in the resource and energy sectors.